Lemoncode/react-hooks-by-example/14-use-ref-dom/Readme.md

 npm install
 ```

-- In _demo.js_ we paste the following code (note that here we define
+- In _demo.tsx_ we paste the following code (note that here we define
   the _useRef_ and associate it in the _div_ container)

 _./src/demo.tsx_